-- Amenities: close to central campus as well as neighborhood restaurants and shops, air conditioning, weekly linen exchange, multiple lounges and kitchens, two courtyards, computer study rooms, music practice rooms, a fifteenth-floor reading room with spectacular views, ground level commercial venues, laundry facilities, wireless internet service, vending and ice machines, and 24-hour front desk service.
+Amenities: close to central campus and neighborhood restaurants and shops, air conditioning, weekly linen exchange, multiple lounges and kitchens, two courtyards, computer study rooms, music practice rooms, a fifteenth-floor reading room with spectacular views, ground-level commercial venues, laundry facilities, wireless internet service, vending and ice machines, and 24-hour front desk service.

-Commuter Students are invited to enjoy the excellent instruction and resources of the University through the UChicago Immersion or Summer Quarter Program.
+Commuter Students are invited to enjoy the excellent instruction and resources of the University through the Summer Quarter Undergraduate Courses.
 Experience the challenge and fulfillment of a University of Chicago education while also benefiting from more individualized attention in smaller-sized classes and enjoying the warmth and beauty of campus.

 You’re also sure to find something fun to do on campus, whether it’s visiting the Smart Museum of Art, enjoying free ice cream on the quads, taking in an outdoor movie screening, or just hanging out on the lawn.

-Residential students will dine at Baker Dining Commons, located across the courtyard from Campus North Residence Hall.
+Residential students will dine at the Baker Dining Commons, located across the courtyard from Campus North Residential Commons.
 The meal plan offers three meals a day, seven days a week.

-Commuter students are welcome to pay cash to eat lunch in Baker Dining Commons with their classmates.
+Commuter students are welcome to pay cash to eat lunch in Baker.
 However, no outside food can be brought in to the dining hall.

 Vegetarian and vegan selections are available.
 Please email firstname.lastname@example.org if you have additional dietary restrictions or concerns.

-Residential Advisors (RAs) are assigned to high school students and are in turn supervised by a Residential Director (RD) and Assistant Residential Director (ARD), one of whom is always on call.
-RAs are undergraduate or graduate students who know the University and city well, and can help students acclimate to life on campus.
-They eat and live alongside the students and organize special events and activities, such as a meeting with a University administrator to discuss college admissions, trips to special events around the city, and numerous other recreational, cultural, and social activities on and off campus.
-If a student experiences any sort of problem, be it social or academic, the student can go to his or her RA, the RD, or the ARD for advice and assistance.
+All staff are undergraduate or graduate students who know the University and city well, and can help students acclimate to life on campus.
+They eat and live alongside the students and if a student experiences any sort of problem, be it social or academic, the student can go to his or her RA, the RD, or the ARD for advice and assistance.

 Furnishings provided in the dorm rooms: extra-long twin bed (36" x 80"), desk and chair, dresser, book shelves, lighting, carpeting, window treatments, and a single-line telephone.
 Coin-operated laundry facilities are available, but you will need to provide your own detergent, iron, and clothes hangers.
 A summer-weight blanket, sheets, and towels are provided, along with a weekly linen exchange.

 Here we highlight a few important policies related to housing.
-However, it is the student's responsibility to read through the Policies page of academic, residential, social, financial, and disciplinary policies.
+However, it is the student’s responsibility to read through the entire Policies page for all Academic, Residential, Social, Financial, and Disciplinary policies.

-Once you send in the form that confirms your participation in a summer program, housing and dining will be arranged for you.
-These arrangements become final and binding on June 1, 2016.
+Once you send in the form that confirms your participation in a summer program, housing and dining (if selected) will be arranged for you.
+These arrangements become final and binding on June 1, 2017.
 Charges associated with housing and dining cannot be refunded or reduced after this date.
-If you change your housing and dining arrangements (e.g., reduce your number of weeks or withdraw from housing altogether) after June 1, no matter when your program starts, you will be held liable for all charges associated with your original arrangements.
+If you change your housing and dining arrangements (e.g., reduce your number of weeks, decide to opt out of the Meal Plan, or withdraw from housing altogether) after June 1, no matter when your program starts, you will be held liable for all charges associated with your original arrangements.
 Housing may be added after June 1 if space permits.
 Housing and dining arrangements added after June 1 are considered final and binding on the date that they are made, and you will be liable for all associated charges.